ashpil/Model-M-Type-C/README.md

 4. Install firmware.

 ## Firmware
 This board is fully compatible with QMK.
 Use [this fork](https://github.com/ashpil/qmk_firmware/tree/master/keyboards/ashpil/modelm_usbc "this fork") of QMK with configured ashpil/modelm_usbc keyboard for this controller.

+## TODO
+Create 3D print to allow for fully-native appearance and detachable cable.